remotetec/WEB-SCRAPING-ON-NAUKRI.COM/README.md

 • Data Scientist
 Naukri not the best platform for the Job.
-Because company hiring a person with 3 years and the payable amount is 3.4-4.5K only
+Because company hiring a person with 3 years and the payable amount is 3.4-4.5K only.